🔥 DeepEval 4.0 just got released. Read the announcement.

 Metrics

 Langfuse allows users to create custom metrics using prompt templates but doesn't provide out-of-the-box metrics.
-This means you can use any prompt template to calculate metrics, but it also means that the metrics are research-backed, and don't give you granualr score control.
+This means you can use any prompt template to calculate metrics, but it also means that the metrics are research-backed, and don't give you granular score control.

 DeepEval